 Letters of recommendation are required for admission from persons able to comment on professional and academic ability.
 Please verify the number of letters needed for the preferred program.

-They may submit the letters electronically at www.okcu.edu/graduate/recommendation/ or by mail to the Office of Admissions.
-Students applying to the Master of Music (M.M.) or the Master of Fine Arts in Screen Actingprogram must arrange an audition with the Bass School of Music: www.okcu.edu/music/auditions.
+Students applying to the Master of Music (M.M.) or the Master of Fine Arts (M.F.A.) in Screen Acting program must arrange an audition with the Bass School of Music: www. okcu.edu/music/admissions/auditions.